HolyMeekrob/epicaricacy-web/src/content/fiction/8/index.md

 A breeze stirs against my neck as the door swings shut.
 Towering in front of me stands a decaying clone of the bar.
-One of the neon letters has burned out.
-CENTER F ELD.
+One of the neon letters has burned out. <span class="red">CENTER F<span class="page-color">I</span>ELD</span>.
 The stars have come out by the hundreds.
 I squint and lines form between them.
 A scorpion lies in wait for whatever approaches across the cosmos.
 Behind me the original bar has vanished.
 A raindrop wets my hair, and then another.
 Terrified, I sprint down the empty road.

 There’s no wind and no light, but I can sense my feet going faster, like I’m falling forwards.
 I run with no perception of time or distance.
 Ahead of me I